Original research · Community data report · Released openly under CC BY 4.0

 10. Sukuk demand equals managed-portfolio demand; stock-picking demand is functionally zero

-Among 52 completers of the investing strategy quiz, halal-income/sukuk-focused outcomes tied managed-portfolio outcomes at 36.5% each — to our knowledge the first quantitative US estimate of latent retail sukuk demand.
+Among the 52 people who completed the investing strategy quiz, halal-income/sukuk-focused outcomes tied managed-portfolio outcomes at 36.5% each - to our knowledge the first quantitative US estimate of latent retail sukuk demand.
 Active stock-picking drew 7.7%.
 The halal-fintech industry's decade-long bet on stock-screening tools is misaligned with revealed retail preference: the engaged American Muslim investor is a delegator or an index consumer, not a stock-picker.
 (Context for readers: see our sukuk guide and halal ETF comparison.)

 Investing-quiz strategy outcomes